-Listen to what happened to a law enforcement investigator who cared a lot, but didn't receive adequate support.
-Have things like this happened to any of us?
+Listen to what happened to a man who cared a lot, but didn't receive adequate support.

 State Trooper Sonny Cease put in 2000 hours of work as the lead investigator in the 1988 school bus crash in Kentucky in which 24 children and 3 adults burned to death.
 He did not talk about what was going on because he had to protect the case.
 Thirteen months later, after the trial was over, he suddenly woke up at 3 a.m. one morning, thinking he was having a heart attack.
 He was off work and sick for four months with severe sick headaches, chronic fatigue, and rapid heartbeat.
 Ten doctors and a trip to Mayo Clinic later, he was diagnosed with delayed post-traumatic stress disorder.
 He is now back at work, but still has trouble.
 He couldn't sleep after seeing the Waco cult compound burning on TV (Estep, 1993).